Nervemeter magazine is sold on the streets by homeless and vulnerably housed people mainly in London, but also Manchester and Glasgow.

-We do not ask our vendors to purchase Nervemeter from us to sell at a profit.
-We give the magazines out for free.
+Unlike the Big Issue, we do not ask our homeless vendors to purchase our magazines to sell at a profit.
+We give these out in batches for free.
 We ask for nothing back.
 All money stays with the vendors.

 Below you can donate with Paypal or any cryptocurrency you choose using Shapeshift.